greenape/greenape.github.com/_posts/2014-07-24-Temporal-Difference.md

 ![Configural]({{ site.url }}/images/sequence_configural.png)

+Still not quite right.
+The combination will cancel out any salivation with both together, but you still get a weakish response to either A or B no matter what order they come in.

 We solve this, by imagining a different kind of added cue, one that represents the order of events.
 So there's a way to distinguish A-then-B from B-then-A. Running this in the simulator gives us this:

 ![Serial configural]({{ site.url }}/images/chicken_dinner.png)